 This resource enables partners to tap into a huge number of potential bookers by highlighting a variety of demand insights across various categories, including search booking window and the percentage of domestic vs. international searches.

-“The idea is that these insights will help partners understand how travellers are searching during recovery, so they can also convert those searches into bookings,” says Agarwal.
-“Partners can then optimise their promotions and policies based on the type of travellers they’re seeing demand from.
-For example, if they see the most demand coming from last-minute bookers, they may want to consider implementing Last Minute Deals.”
+“The idea is that these insights will help partners understand how travelers are searching during recovery, so they can also convert those searches into bookings,” says Agarwal.
+“Partners can then optimize their promotions and policies based on the type of travelers they’re seeing demand from.
+For example, if they see the most demand coming from last-minute bookers, they may want to consider implementing Last-Minute Deals.”

-To access this data, visit the Data tab on the extranet or the Pulse app’s activity feed.
+To access this data, visit the Extranet’s Data tab or the Pulse app’s activity feed.

 - More than one-third of searches on our platform are now for summer months – back in line with the percentages we saw at this time in 2019

-- Optimising your availability – both in terms of dates and rooms – can help you capture this demand
+- Optimizing your availability—in terms of both dates and rooms—can help you capture this demand

-- To help you monitor changes in booking behaviour, we’re continuing to provide timely demand insights within the extranet and our Pulse app
+- To help you monitor changes in booking behavior, we’re continuing to provide timely demand insights on the Extranet and our Pulse app